applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 ### Zapp-iOS Root Navigation Flow

-#### Motivation
-This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
-It helps to understand how Root container view controller cooperate wit navigation bar plugin and root menu plugin..

-1. ZAZappAppManager when called On `didFinishLaunchingWithOptions` GARooHelper create an instance gdysyr of `GARootViewContainerController` with `root` state, about <a href="#states">states</a> read below.
+1. ZAZappAppManager when called On `didFinishLaunchingWithOptions` GARooHelper create an instance of `GARootViewContainerController` with `root` state, about <a href="#states">states</a> read below.
 2. Application will try to retrieve root adapter instance of `ZPAdapterRootProtocol` from the plugins manifest.
 3. GASideMenuViewController will be created in case no root plugin defined.
 4. <a href="#rootViewContainer">GARootViewContainerController</a> (read below) instance will be created with defined root adapter.
-In case application is `ui_builder`.
-Root must use data source of the root from the `rivers.json` otherwise `Applicaster 2` collection with ui_tag: `side_menu_collection`.
+In case application is `ui_builder`, root must use data source of the root from the `rivers.json` otherwise `Applicaster 2` collection with ui_tag: `side_menu_collection`.
 5. GANavigationBarManager will create navigation bar instance of NavigationBarBaseAdapter (Plugin adapter instance).
 In case application is using the ui_builder, Navigation Bar must use data source of the root from rivers.json API.
 Otherwise it will expect Applicaster 2 Collection with ui_tag: `navbar_collection`.
 6. RootContainer ready for use.
 7. In end of initialization of the Application instance of `GARootViewContainerController` will be added to App

+#### Motivation
+This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
+It helps to understand how Root container view controller cooperate with navigation bar plugin and root menu plugin.

 <a name="rootViewContainer" />
 #####GARootViewContainerController